 KEY AUDIENCE: Head of School and Board Members

-The practice of sojourning into "retreat", stepping off the grid for a few moments of focused discourse and discovery on how an international school board will fulfill its governing responsibilities is essential for a number of reasons.
-Not only does it fulfill the accreditation mandate for professional development of the board itself, but a carefully designed retreat also promotes the sense of team within the Board and partnership with the Head of School.
+The practice of sojourning into "retreat", stepping off the grid for a few moments of focused discourse and discovery on how an international school board will fulfil its governing responsibilities is essential for a number of reasons.
+Not only does it fulfil the accreditation mandate for professional development of the board itself, but a carefully designed retreat also promotes the sense of team within the Board and partnership with the Head of School.
 A carefully planned retreat will also enable the Board to identify specific governance goals and determine the direction for the year ahead.

 As a result of attending this institute, school board teams can potentially expect to: